realworldocaml/book/en/12b-stream-parsing-xml.md

 </DuckDuckGoResponse>
 ```

-The XML document is structured as a series of `<tags>` that are closed by an
+The XML document is structured as a set of opening `<tag>` tokens that are closed by a
-end `</tag>`.
-The opening tags have an optional set of key/value attributes
+corresponding end `</tag>` token.
+Opening tags can have an optional set of key/value
-and usually contain text data or further tags within them.
-If the XML document
+attributes, for example `<tag name="foo" id="bar">`.
+A tag usually contains data that can contain further tags, thus forming a tree
+structure.

-is large, we don't want to read the whole thing into memory before processing
+These XML documents can be very large, and we don't want to have to read it all into
-it.
-Luckily we don't have to, as there are two parsing strategies for XML: a
+memory before starting to process it.
-low-level *streaming* API that parses a document incrementally, and a simpler
+Luckily there exists a low-level _streaming_ interface that parses an XML document incrementally.
-but more inefficient tree API.
-We'll start with the streaming API first, as
-the tree API is built on top of it.
+This can be cumbersome to use for quick tasks, so we'll build a simpler tree API on top of it.
+We'll start with the streaming API first though.

 ### Stream parsing XML